-Woodchucks, also referred to as ground hogs are common throughout Illinois.
+Woodchucks, also referred to as groundhogs are common throughout Illinois.
 They are large bodied rodents related to squirrels that can weigh as much as 10 pounds.
 Fur color can vary but most specimens appear grey, brown or yellowish.
 The legs are short and stout and the feet have large curved claws used for digging.
-Woodchucks have stout heads and the teeth are similar to other rodents, as they are often chisel like and yellow in color.
+Woodchucks have stout heads and the teeth are similar to other rodents.
+They are often chisel like and yellow in color.
 The tail is dark brown, well furred and short.
 Our office receives many inquiries about beavers and often times the animal customers are wondering about turns out to be a woodchuck.
 Beavers have a large flat hairless tail, while a woodchuck has a short furred tail.
 The tail will help to identify what species you are observing.

 Woodchucks inhabit areas of dry soil in open woodlands.
 They construct burrows near thickets, fence rows, stone walls, pastures, rocky slopes and open clearings.
 The burrows provide an excellent home for woodchucks.
 The burrow provides protection from predators, an area to raise young and a place to hibernate.
 The burrows may have as many as five entrances and are always located in a well drained soil.
 The main entrance usually descends at a moderate angle and is often surrounded by fresh soil.
 The burrow can descend as deep as five feet and travel 66 feet in length.
 Customer inquiries for woodchuck removal often involve specimens denning under front stoops, decks, sheds or in heavy vegetation on or near the resident's property.